 The external link is provided here to show that the data we present is based on a study.
 The use of external links on the website is recommended, however, you should keep in mind that these links should be marked with “nofollow” tags.
 How does this tag affect SEO?
 As we learn from the Google support site: “Use the nofollow value when other values don’t apply, and you’d rather Google not associate your site with, or crawl the linked page from, your site.” (source: support.google.com)

 There are certainly a lot of images on your website.
-They are usually placed on product pages or on the blog.
+They are usually placed on product pages or on the blog and, in fact, can help you win top position in search engines ranking.
 Remember that each image on your site should have an alternative text.
 They are used to describe what appears on an image – this is especially important for website localization as alternative texts are read for people with visual impairment.
 Alternative text also appears when the image doesn’t load properly.
 Your image description should include keywords that describe the product or generally what appears in the image.

 9. Social Sharing Buttons

-It’s widely known that SEO and social media are a perfect match.
+It may come as a surprise but among on-page SEO elements, you’ll find one about social media!
+It’s widely known that optimization for search engines and social media are a perfect match.
 Do you have social media accounts?
 That’s great!
-The more profiles you have on different social platforms, the better for you.
+The more profiles you have on different social platforms, the better for you so make sure not to waste this potential.
 Thanks to social media, you build brand recognition, and by putting links in your profiles or posts, more people will visit your website and as a result, you get more web traffic.

 It is also a great idea to add social sharing buttons to your website.
 This will make it easier for users to share your content with others.
 You’re wondering what it has to do with SEO?
 That’s simple.
 If many people share your content, it gives Google a signal that the content on your website is valuable and worth noticing.